Google Cloud Firestore – Serverless Document Database

 • provides fully managed, relational SQL databases

-• offers MySQL, PostgreSQL, MSSQL databases as a service
+• offers MySQL, PostgreSQL, and SQL Server databases as a service

 • manages OS & Software installation, patches and updates, backups and configuring replications, failover however needs to select and provision machines (vs Cloud Spanner)